ethernautdao/evm-runners-cli/README.md

 go build -o evm-runners main.go
 ```

-## Formatting
+## Installation
 ```
-go fmt /path/to/package
+make build && sudo make install
 ```
+This will install the binary in `/usr/local/bin/evm-runners`

+After installation you can run `evm-runners` from anywhere.

 ## Commands

 Display help
 ```
-./evm-runners -h
+evm-runners -h
 ```

 Initialize evm runners
 ```
-./evm-runners init
+evm-runners init
 ```

 Authentication (right now only Discord is available)
 ```
-./evm-runners auth discord
+evm-runners auth discord
 ```

 Start a challenge
 ```
-./evm-runners start --level <level_name>
+evm-runners start --level <level_name>
 ```
-e.g. `./evm-runners start Average`
+e.g. `evm-runners start Average`
 Optional flags:
-- `--lang` or `-l`, to directly choose the language of the solution file you want to work on, e.g. `./evm-runners start Average -l sol`
+- `--lang` or `-l`, to directly choose the language of the solution file you want to work on, e.g. `evm-runners start Average -l sol`

 Validate a challenge
 ```
-./evm-runners validate <level_name>
+evm-runners validate <level_name>
 ```
 Optional flags:
-- `--bytecode` or `-b`, to validate bytecode directly, e.g. `./evm-runners validate Average --bytecode 0xabcd`
+- `--bytecode` or `-b`, to validate bytecode directly, e.g. `evm-runners validate Average --bytecode 0xabcd`
-- `--lang` or `-l`, to choose the language of the solution file when more than one solution file is present, e.g. `./evm-runners validate Average -l sol`
+- `--lang` or `-l`, to choose the language of the solution file when more than one solution file is present, e.g. `evm-runners validate Average -l sol`

 Submit a solution
 ```
 ./evm-runners submit <level_name> --user_id <userid>
 ```
 Optional flags:
-- `--bytecode` or `-b`, to submit bytecode directly, e.g. `./evm-runners submit Average -b 0xabcd`
+- `--bytecode` or `-b`, to submit bytecode directly, e.g. `evm-runners submit Average -b 0xabcd`
-- `--lang` or `-l`, to choose the language of the solution file when more than one solution file is present, e.g. `./evm-runners submit Average -l sol`
+- `--lang` or `-l`, to choose the language of the solution file when more than one solution file is present, e.g. `evm-runners submit Average -l sol`

 Display a list of all levels
 ```
-./evm-runners list
+evm-runners list
 ```

 Display the gas and codesize leaderboard of a level
 ```
-./evm-runners leaderboard <level_name>
+evm-runners leaderboard <level_name>
 ```